zezutom/JEE-Series/README.md

 * uses the latest features of [Struts 2.x](http://struts.apache.org)
 * almost no configuration thanks to the [Convention Plugin](https://struts.apache.org/docs/convention-plugin.html)
 * validations are handled via annotations rather than programatically
 * form post using Struts tags
-* runs on Tomcat 8